Samkth123/KTH-md/Rocketblocks.md

 ### Growth
 If growth over 2 years, and small growth rate, can understand that 10% over two years is 1.1x1.1 =1.21 but also can be seen as 1.1+1.1 = 1.2 which is almost same

+###### Rule of 72
+divide 72 by growth and you will see when double the revenue or number Good for gut check, as if 100 with growth 10% per year the investment will double in